Kim Su-gil: Career

 Kim served on the funeral committees of Jon Pyong-ho in 2014, Ri Ul-sol and Kim Yang-gon in 2015, and Kang Sok-ju in 2016.
 In April 2018, Kim was elected a member of the SPA Presidium.
 Kim Su-gil replaced Kim Jong-gak in May 2018 as the director of the General Political Bureau of the Korean People's Army.
 North Korean media announced the reshuffle in May 2018, after Kim Jong-gak had served for merely four months.
-It is possible that the appointment took place on 17 May at a meeting of the Central Military Commission of the Workers' Party of Korea chaired by Kim Jong-un.
+It is possible that the appointment took place on 17 May at a meeting of the Central Military Commission of the Workers' Party of Korea chaired by Kim Jong- Un.

-At a personnel reshuffle at the First Session of the 14th SPA Kim lost his seat in the presidium but was elevated to a member of the State Affairs Commission of North Korea.
+At a personnel reshuffle at the First Session of the 14th Supreme People's Assembly, Kim lost his seat in the presidium but was elevated to a member of the State Affairs Commission of North Korea.
+On 1 January 2023, Kim was appointed as the Chief Secretary of the Pyongyang Municipal Committee of the Workers' Party of Korea and a member of the WPK Politburo.
+On 17 January 2023, he became a member of the Standing Committee of the Supreme People's Assembly.